 - Your complaint will be sent to the Chair of the Society’s Complaints Investigation Committee (the “CIC Chair”).
 The CIC Chair examines every complaint.
 The CIC Chair must determine whether the complaint requires investigation or is “dismissible”:

 - If the CIC Chair determines that the complaint is not dismissible and an investigation is required, an investigator will be assigned to administer your complaint.

 - In most cases where an investigation is directed, your complaint will be sent to the lawyer and they are required to respond.
 You may be provided with a copy of that response.

 - You will receive periodic updates on the status of your complaint.

-- When the investigation of the complaint is complete, you will be informed of the decision.
+- When the investigation of the complaint is complete, you will be informed of the investigator’s decision.
+The possible outcomes for a complaint after an investigation are set out in section 64 of the Legal Profession Act.

 How long does the process take?

 Examining a complaint can be a time-intensive process and complaints are generally examined in the order in which they are received.
 Every matter is carefully assessed according to a process that is fair and consistent for both the complainant and the lawyer involved.
 The process can take anywhere from 3 months to 1 year or longer to complete, depending upon the size and complexity of the investigation.

 What the Society cannot do.